winter3angle/dumbsec/content/oscp-prep/htb-brainfuck.md

 ![forum creds](/cstatic/htb-brainfuck/forum-creds.png)

-There's an interesting conversation between orestis and admin, looks like orestis is quite a d-bag and yelling on admin because she configured SSH access to use key auth only.
+There's an interesting conversation between orestis and admin, looks like orestis is quite a d-bag and yelling on admin because he configured SSH access to use key auth only.
 They have a 'secure' conversation with an interesting string that seems to be the link to website on the box:
 `mnvze://10.10.10.17/8zb5ra10m915218697q1h658wfoq0zc8/frmfycu/sp_ptr`.
 Also